Musical notation: Modern staff notation

 A staff of written music generally begins with a clef, which indicates the pitch-range of the staff.
-The treble clef or G clef was originally a letter G and it identifies the second line up on the five line staff as the note G above middle C. The bass clef or F clef identifies the second line down as the note F below middle C. While the treble and bass clef are the most widely used, other clefs, which identify middle C, are used for some instruments, such as the alto clef (for viola and alto trombone) and the tenor clef (used for some cello, bassoon, tenor trombone, and double bass music).
+The treble clef or G clef was originally a letter G and it identifies the second line up on the five-line staff as the note G above middle C. The bass clef or F clef identifies the second line down as the note F below middle C. While the treble and bass clef are the most widely used, other clefs, which identify middle C, are used for some instruments, such as the alto clef (for viola and alto trombone) and the tenor clef (used for some cello, bassoon, tenor trombone, and double bass music).
 Some instruments use mainly one clef, such as violin and flute which use treble clef, and double bass and tuba which use bass clef.
 Some instruments, such as piano and pipe organ, regularly use both treble and bass clefs.

-Following the clef, the key signature is a group of from 0 to 7 sharp (♯) or flat (♭) signs placed on the staff to indicate the key of the piece or song by specifying that certain notes are sharp or flat throughout the piece, unless otherwise indicated with accidentals added before certain notes.
+Following the clef, the key signature is a group of 0 to 7 sharp (♯) or flat (♭) signs placed on the staff to indicate the key of the piece or song by specifying that certain notes are sharp or flat throughout the piece, unless otherwise indicated with accidentals added before certain notes.
 When a flat (♭) sign is placed before a note, the pitch of the note is lowered by one semitone.
 Similarly, a sharp sign (♯) raises the pitch by one semitone.
 For example, a sharp on the note D would raise it to D♯ while a flat would lower it to D♭.
 Double sharps and double flats are less common, but they are used.
-A double sharp is placed before a note to make it two semitones higher, a double flat - two semitones lower.
-A natural sign placed before a note renders that note in its "natural" form, which means that any sharp or flat applied to that note from the key signature or an accidental, is cancelled.
+A double sharp is placed before a note to make it two semitones higher, a double flat makes it two semitones lower.
+A natural sign placed before a note renders that note in its "natural" form, which means that any sharp or flat applied to that note from the key signature or an accidental is cancelled.
 Sometimes a courtesy accidental is used in music where it is not technically required, to remind the musician of what pitch is required.